-10.5 Executive and Non-Executive remuneration
+10.5 Executive Remuneration

-The Board recognises that it is desirable that executive (including executive director) remuneration should include an element dependent upon the performance of both the Group and the individual, and should be clearly differentiated from non-executive director remuneration.
+The Board recognises that it is desirable that executive remuneration should include an element dependent upon the performance of both the Group and the individual, and should be clearly differentiated from director remuneration.
+An overview of remuneration for executives generally, including short term incentives and long term incentives, will be reported in the annual report.